chintan9/plyr-react/README.md

 ## Thanks

-- [@amirHossein-Ebrahimi](https://github.com/amirHossein-Ebrahimi) For provide help for integrate to aptor.
+- [@amirHossein-Ebrahimi](https://github.com/amirHossein-Ebrahimi) For provide help for integrate to react-aptor.
 - [@iwatakeshi](https://github.com/iwatakeshi) For provide help for convert to typescript.